 Amazon IoT charges for add-ons such as Device Shadow and Registry, along with Rules Engine.See the features including in our packages

 |Global datacenters locations||16||11 geographic regions||

 As we have 16 datacenters globally and 176 edge acceleration points-of-presence (PoPs), we can ensure that your users always experience the lowest possible latency by connecting to the closest datacenter, and have complete availability by connecting to alternative healthy datacenters when necessary.

 Amazon IoT benefits from Amazon’s global datacenter operations which includes 11 geographic regions.Find out more about Ably's datacenters

 |Latency based routing||Limited||

-Our latency based routing ensures that users anywhere in the world connect to one of the 14 closest Ably datacenters available to them.
+Our latency based routing ensures that users anywhere in the world connect through one of our 176 edge acceleration PoPs to one of our 16 Ably datacenters.

 Amazon IoT is offered on a per region basis and is not offered as a global cluster.
 Therefore latency based routing does not apply.Find out more about Ably's latency based DNS

 Encoding messages in binary format is faster.
 It reduces bandwidth to send and receive messages, and streamlines the processing time for clients and servers when encoding and decoding messages.